BuildOnViction/gitbook/archive/how-to-deploy-an-ico-smart-contract-on-tomochain.md

 truffle migrate --network ropsten
 ```

-> Deployment is waaay faster on TomoChain!
+> Deployment is waaay faster on Viction!

 The migrations start…